Suor/funcy/docs/seqs.rst

 .. function:: second(seq)

-    Returns second item in sequence.
+    Returns the second item in given sequence.
 Returns ``None`` if there are less than two items in it.

     Could come in handy with sequences of pairs, e.g. :meth:`py:dict.items`.
 Following code extract values of a dict sorted by keys::